dwavesystems/dwave-ocean-sdk/overview/stack.rst

 Ocean Software Stack
 ====================

-The Ocean software stack provides a chain of tools that implements the computations needed to transform an arbitrarily posed problem to a form solvable on a quantum solver.
+The Ocean software stack provides a chain of tools that implements the steps needed to solve your problem on a CPU/GPU or a D-Wave system.
+As described in the :ref:`solving_problems` section, these steps include formulating the problem in a way the quantum computer understands (as a :term:`binary quadratic model`) and solving the formulated problem by submitting it to a D-Wave system or classical :term:`sampler` (the component used to minimize a BQM and therefore solve the original problem).

+It's helpful to visualize the tool chain as layers of abstraction, each of which handles one part of the solution procedure.

 Abstraction Layers
 ==================